south-lacrosse/www-dev/docs/localwp.md

     ```

 1. Local also doesn't load `mod_deflate`, which is used in production to automatically compress all server output.
 For local development it isn't worth compressing/decompressing each request, but you can add it as above if you are testing that functionality.
-1. You should change Local's PHP configuration, which is at `{site folder}\conf\php\php.ini.hbs`.
+1. You should change Local's PHP configuration, which is at `{site folder}\conf\php\php.ini.hbs`, as below.
     * Change `short_open_tag = On` to `Off` as hosts usually have this off.
-With this option Off short tags (`<?` instead of `<?php`) cause an error, so it's important that the local environment matches to catch errors early on.
+With this option Off short tags (`<?` instead of `<?php`) cause an error, so it's important that the local environment matches production in order to catch errors early on.
     * You should be using PHP8+, which uses Xdebug 3.
+Xdebug does add some additional overhead, so this can be toggled within Local for each site, however that requires the site's web server to restart for each change.

+        Local usually always loads the Xdebug extension, and just disables/enables it.
+You might want to change it so that the extension is only loaded when Xdbeug is enabled.

         Local has `xdebug.start_with_request=yes`, so when Xdebug is enabled it will try and connect to the debugging session on every request, which will result in a 200ms delay if you don't have a debugger listening.

-        You could leave this as is, and just use the toggle within Local to turn Xdebug off and on for the site, but that requires the server to restart for each change.

-        However, we think it's much better to leave Xdebug enabled all the time, but set `xdebug.start_with_request=trigger` so that Xdebug will only connect to the debugging session when a specific environment variable or cookie is set.
+        You can also set `xdebug.start_with_request=trigger` so that Xdebug will only connect to the debugging session when a specific environment variable or cookie is set, and therefore minimizes the performance impact when you are not actively debugging (don't forget to disable Xdebug when you are completely finished debugging though).
 You can then install a [browser extension to control this](https://xdebug.org/docs/step_debug#browser-extensions), and we provide `\bin-local\wpd.bat` to run WP-CLI in debug mode.

-This will ensure the [Xdebug Development Helpers](https://xdebug.org/docs/develop) are always enabled, such as enhanced `var_dump()`.
+        Also note that running with Xdebug even when not actively debugging means the [Xdebug Development Helpers](https://xdebug.org/docs/develop) are always enabled, such as enhanced `var_dump()` and stack traces on errors.
     * For some strange reason OPcache is disabled for Apache.
 You can enable this to speed up the server.
 The code was:

         ```ini